 Black and White Ruffed Lemurs

-The black-and-white ruffed lemurs are, along with the Red-ruffed and Mongoose Lemurs, the most endangered animals in the zoo.
+The black-and-white ruffed lemurs are, along with the Red-ruffed and Mongoose Lemurs, the most endangered animals in our sanctuary.
 In the wild, small populations can be found in rainforest regions in several areas of Madagascar.
-They can be very noisy animals - if they make an alarm call you can hear it right across the zoo.
+They can be very noisy animals - if they make an alarm call you can hear it right across the sanctuary.
 They also like to tell other animals off!

 Lalaina was born here in 2009.
 She most definitely rules the roost, keeping her playfellows in order and making sure she gets first choice at dinner time!
 One of her favourite activities is looking for a way out of her enclosure.